 - 1/2 cup maple syrup or raw honey for GAPS Diet

-- 1/2 cup duck fat melted, or other preferred traditional fat, avocado oil okay too
+- 1/2 cup duck fat melted, or other preferred traditional fat, like coconut oil or avocado oil

-- 1/3 cup flax seed meal or cassava flour (but not cassava for GAPS)
+- 1/3 cup flax seed meal or cassava flour (not cassava for GAPS)

-- 1/3 cup chia seed meal, (blend 1-2 cups chia seeds in high speed blender for 10 seconds; then measure out the 1/3 cup, reserving any leftovers in the fridge for next time)
+- 1/3 cup chia seed meal, (blend 1 cup chia seeds in high speed blender for 10 seconds; then measure out the 1/3 cup, reserving any leftovers in the fridge for next time)

 - 1 teaspoon cinnamon